deltachat/deltachat-pages/en/index.md

 lang: en
 ---

-# Delta Chat is a decentralized & secure messenger app
+# Delta Chat is a decentralized and secure messenger app

 <br>